 Scurry Through Lava Tunnels in Manjanggul Cave

 Manjanggul Cave isn’t like most other caves.
 It is a cave comprised of an intricate network of winding narrow lava tunnels and lava shelves.

 What the heck are lava tunnels and lava shelves?
-I wondered the same thing.
 The tunnels are formed when there is a volcanic eruption and lava escapes from the ground to the surface.
 Manjanggul cave boasts some of the longest and largest lava tunnels in the world.

-There is also an interesting museum located near the entrance to Manjanggul cave which gives you a little insight into the history of how the caves were formed.
+There is also an interesting museum located near the entrance to Manjanggul cave.
+This gives you a little insight into the history of how the caves were formed.

 There are plenty of things to do in Jeju to warrant you spending as much as a week here.
 This is especially the case if you want to incorporate a little R&R into your island break.

-I drafted out the above Jeju itinerary on the assumption that you may only have a few days to spare here.
-If you have more time to dedicate to exploring beautiful Jeju, or you want to switch out some of the suggested activities, I have suggested some other incredible things to do in Jeju below.
+The above Jeju itinerary has been created on the assumption that you may only have a few days to spare here.
+If you have more time to dedicate to exploring beautiful Jeju, some other incredible things to do in Jeju below.

 Pick the Fresh Fruits of Jeju